 The Lord Chief Justice has a number of statutory functions, the exercise of which may be delegated to a nominated judicial office holder (as defined by section 109(4) of the Constitutional Reform Act 2005 (the 2005 Act).
 This document sets out which judicial office holder has been nominated to exercise specific delegable statutory functions.

 Section 109(4) of the 2005 Act defines a judicial office holder as either a senior judge or holder of an office listed in schedule 14 to that Act.
 A senior judge, as defined by s109(5) of the 2005 Act refers to the following: the Master of the Rolls; President of the Queen’s Bench Division; President of the Family Division; Chancellor of the High Court; Senior President of Tribunals; Lord or Lady Justice of Appeal; or a puisne judge of the High Court.

 Only the nominated judicial office holder to whom a function is delegated may exercise it.
 Exercise of the delegated functions cannot be sub-delegated.
 The nominated judicial office holder may however seek the advice and support of others in the exercise of the delegated functions.

 Where delegations are referred to as being delegated prospectively, the delegation takes effect when the substantive statutory provision enters into force.

-The schedule, which is Issue 2 of 2015, is correct as at 17 December 2015.
-It contains new delegations, revocation of certain delegations to a number of judges and corrections to the delegations to the President of the Queen’s Bench Division and Chancellor of the High Court.
+The schedule, which is Issue 1 of 2017, is correct as at 12 July 2017 and replaces Issue 2 of 2015.
+It contains typographical corrections to the delegations to the Senior President of Tribunals.